 - Step 1) Pray, asking God to show you the meaning of the passage you are about to study (Psalm 119:18). - Step 2) Read the passage.
 If you are in a group, read it out loud.
 There is something special about hearing the word of God read to you (Revelation 1:3). - Step 3) Ponder what it is that immediately impacts you from the passage.
 Don't be in too much of a hurry to be academic.
 Allow the passage to speak to you. - Step 4) Do some research to uncover what the historical context was that gave rise to the passage.
-Who wrote it and what was going on that might help people understand why it was written? - Step 5) What was being written about immediately before the passage you are studying?
+Who wrote it and what was going on that might help people understand why it was written?
+Understanding the context will also prevent you from using the passage in a way the original writer never intended. - Step 5) What was being written about immediately before the passage you are studying?
 This may help you to understand its literary context. - Step 6) Divide the passage up into its natural segments and go through each segment of the passage with steps 7, 8 and 9. - Step 7) Define what sort of writing occurs in each section of the passage you are looking at.
-For example, is it: - exhortation (encouragement) - teaching - story - dialogue (the words of someone [not always a godly person]) - prophecy (speaking God's word to his people) - analogy (imagery used to illustrate a theological truth) - apocalyptic (exhortation couched in the form of prophecy about the future written with rich symbolism) - prayer - praise - historical account - fictional story set in an historic setting to teach a theological truth - parable (a story that illustrates a truth). - Step 8) Uncover the meaning of any difficult words, phrases or imagery used. - Step 9) Ask, "What does the passage teach?" - Step 10) Ask, "How will you apply the principles of what you have learnt to your life?"
+For example, is it: - exhortation (encouragement) - teaching - story - dialogue (the words of someone [not always a godly person]) - prophecy (speaking God's word to his people) - analogy (imagery used to illustrate a theological truth) - apocalyptic (exhortation couched in the form of prophecy about the future written with rich symbolism) - prayer - praise - historical account - fictional story set in an historic setting to teach a theological truth - parable (a story that illustrates a truth). - Step 8) Uncover the meaning of any difficult words, phrases or imagery used. - Step 9) Ask, "What does the passage teach?"
+Remember: any one piece of Scripture should be examined against the general principles that can be distilled from all of Scripture.
+This will prevent you from being unbalanced in your understanding. - Step 10) Ask, "How will you apply the principles of what you have learnt to your life?"